jaaonline/agentic-ui-engine/README.md

 ```
 Prompt
   → Plan (gpt-4o-mini decomposes the request into a component list)
-  → Generate (gpt-4o, with a search_component_history tool it can call)
+  → Generate (LangChain agent — gpt-4o with a search_component_history tool it can call)
       → if called: embed query + past prompts, cosine-similarity match, feed results back
   → Validate against the plan, repair any missing components
   → Component DSL (JSON) → React / React Native